kingadri242/kingadri242/README.md

 <h2>🛠️ |Hi I'm Adrian MM </h2>

 Welcome to my profile!
-I'm a student
+I'm a student passionate about programming because I enjoy creating practical solutions and constantly learning about technology.
+I also love sports, especially football and basketball as they help me stay active and balance my time between physical activity and intellectual development.

 <table align="center">
     <tr>